 pass a roundabout, and continue along the road away from the stadium.
 At the main road (Holterberg weg), just before the traffic lights, turn right toward Amsterdam.

 pass under new rail viaducts, for trains toward Schiphol Airport.
 Continue toward Amsterdam, straight on along Spakler weg.
 Pass under the ring motorway.

 after the motorway, pass under the viaducts of a three-way metro junction.
 The rounded metallic building is a sewage pump.

 continue toward the office towers at Amstel Station.
-The nearest, Mondriaan, almost hides the Rembrandt Tower, the highest in Amsterdam.
+The other buildings almost hide the Rembrandt Tower, the highest in Amsterdam.

 pass (right) the Hogeschool van Amsterdam – Hogeschool is the equivalent of the former British polytechnics.
 They are allowed to call themselves ‘universities’, but only outside the Netherlands.

 Behind it is Amstel Station, built in the 1930’s as the southern gateway station of Amsterdam – a function it never fully acquired.
 Now it is one of several peripheral stations with clusters of office employment.

 continue along the riverside road Weesperzijde: this route now follows the Amstel river back to the centre.

 pass (left) the Berlage bridge: here, Canadian troops entered Amsterdam in 1945.
 Continue along Weesperzijde: car traffic is concentrated on the opposite bank.